ppmim/PAPI4K/README.rst

 Supported Platforms
 ===================
-Currently PAPI has only be tested under openSuSE12.x and openSuSE13.1, but it should work on any 64-bit Linux box with the software packages required above.
+Currently PAPI has only be tested under openSuSE15.1 and Ubuntu 19.10, but it should work on any 64-bit Linux box with the software packages required above.